Executive Committee and Appointed Positions

 Col. Thomas Rotondi (US Army) (ret.) - Advisory Council Chair

-Susan Sands- Past Presidents Council Chair
+Susan Sands- Past Presidents Council Chair, Historian

 Keith Kelly- International